A generalization of L\"owner-John's ellipsoid theorem

 For instance, in the robust control problem already alluded to above, in Henrion and Lasserre \cite{ieee} we have provided an inner approximation of the stability region $\K$ by the sublevel set $\G=\{\x: g(\x)\leq0\}$ of a non convex polynomial $g$.
-By allowing the degree of $g$ to increase one obtains the convergence ${\rm vol}(\G)\to{\rm vol}(\K)$ which is impossible with the convex polytopes, ellipsoids and LMI approximations described in \cite{polytopes,ellipsoids,lmi1,lmi2}.
+By allowing the degree of $g$ to increase one obtains the convergence ${\rm vol}(\G)\to{\rm vol}(\K)$ which is impossible with convex polytopes, ellipsoids and LMI approximations as described in \cite{polytopes,ellipsoids,lmi1,lmi2}.

 So if one considers the more general data fitting problem where $\K$ and/or the (outer) approximating set are allowed to be non convex, can we still infer interesting conclusions as for the L\"owner-John problem?
-Can we also derive a practical algorithm for computing an optimal solution?
-If the answer is negative, such a generalization would then be useless or sterile (or at least questionable).\\
+Can we also derive a practical algorithm for computing (or at least approximating) an optimal solution?

-The purpose of this paper is to provide results in this direction that can be seen as a non convex generalization of the Lowner-John's problem but, surprisingly, still reduces to solving a convex optimization problem with a unique solution.
+The purpose of this paper is to provide results in this direction that can be seen as a non convex generalization of the Lowner-John problem but, surprisingly, still reduces to solving a convex optimization problem with a unique optimal solution.

-Some works have considered generalizations of the L\"owner-John's problem.
+Some works have considered generalizations of the L\"owner-John problem.
 Fo instance, Giannopoulos et al. \cite{giannopoulos} have extended John's theorem for couples $(\K_1,\K_2)$ of convex bodies when $\K_1$ is {\it in maximal volume position} of $\K_1$ inside $\K_2$, whereas Bastero and Romance \cite{bastero} refined this result by allowing $\K_1$ to be non-convex.